byterotate/rollup-plugin-template-html/README.md

 ## Hash

-With `rollup-plugin-fill-html`, you can set a format string which with '[hash]' for the dest in rollup.config.js, just like:
+With `rollup-plugin-template-html`, you can set a format string which with '[hash]' for the dest in rollup.config.js, just like:

 ```JavaScript
 export default {